Rawdat Al Khail

-Rawdat Al Khail (روضة الخيل; also known as Al Muntazah) is a district in Qatar, located in the municipality of Doha.
-It is situated just outside the boundaries of downtown Doha to the east.
+Rawdat Al Khail (روضة الخيل; also known as Al Muntazah) is a Qatari district in the municipality of Doha.
+It lies just outside the boundary of downtown Doha to the east.
 As part of the district's master plan, major mixed use developments are being carried along the arterial roads of C Ring Road and Salwa Road.

 History

-In early 1888, Doha (then Al Bidda) was raided in a surprise attack by approximately 250 Bedouins from Abu Dhabi.
-According to local tradition, Sheikh Ali bin Jassim, known as Joaan, had been praying in the Old Amiri Palace at the time he learned of this invasion.
-Once he finished praying, he recruited several fighters and traveled to Rawdat Al Khail for a last stand with the invaders, despite having only half the number of men.
+In early 1888, Doha (then Al Bidda) was raided in a surprise attack by approximately 250 Bedouins from Abu Dhabi during the Qatari–Abu Dhabi War.
+According to local tradition, Ali bin Jassim Al Thani (known as Joaan), the second son of Jassim bin Mohammed Al Thani, had been praying in the Old Amiri Palace at the time he learned of this invasion.
+Once he finished praying, he recruited several fighters and traveled to Rawdat Al Khail for a last stand with the invaders despite having substantially fewer men.
 Sheikh Joaan was killed in the ensuing battle.

-Administration
+In retaliation, the next year, Jassim launched a campaign penetrating deep into Abu Dhabi territory, culminating in the Battle of Khannour.

+Rawdat Al Khail was the site of the first stage of a nationwide government housing program in the late 1960s.
+Completed in June 1969, this stage delivered 86 residential units of varying sizes, along with supporting infrastructure such as roads, electricity, and water.
+The project was part of early efforts to provide modern housing for low-income citizens.

+Central Municipal Council

 Although free elections of the Central Municipal Council were first instated in Qatar in 1999, Rawdat Al Khail has only served as the seat of one of the 29 municipal constituencies since the fifth municipal elections in 2015.
 In the fifth session, Rawdat Al Khail was the seat of constituency no. 7 which also included Fereej Abdul Aziz and As Salatah al Jadidah.
 Abdullah Saeed Al Sulaiti was elected as the constituency representative.